-To help Canadian homeschooling families connect with each other and also with companies and resources that will help them on their learning journey.
+To help Canadian homeschooling families connect with each other and also with companies and resources that will help them on their learning journey from start to finish.
 I want them to be able find curriculum, materials, and resources that are relevant to them, their experiences, and their history.
-However, this is not exclusive to anyone who could use and appreciate the resources I share and create – I’m excited to see teachers, parents, and other people find what they need.

 What exactly is this site?